samuelemarro/scalable-benchmarking/guidance/answer_quality.md

 ## Answer Correctness and Completeness

-This rubric implements the correctness verification predicate.
-An answer passes only if it satisfies ALL criteria below.
+This rubric guides the answering process.

 ### Core Requirements